shoelace-style/shoelace/docs/getting-started/customizing.md

 # Customizing

-Shoelace can be customized at a high level through design tokens.
+Shoelace components can be customized at a high level through design tokens.
 This gives you control over theme colors and general styling.
 For more advanced customizations, you can make use of component parts and custom properties to target individual components.

 ## Design Tokens